University of Guelph Arboretum: The Italian Garden

 The Italian Garden is formally structured with a strong principal axis oriented north-south and draws its inspiration from famous Italian Renaissance gardens such as those at the Villa Medici in Rome, Villa d'Este in Tivoli, Villa Lante in Bagnaia, Villa Aldobrandini in Frascati, and Villa Farnese in Caprarola.
 A view of a Rivers Purple Beech planted within the OAC '56 Park in The Garden is framed in the south opening of the sheared European beech hedge which encloses and defines the garden.
 Nestled within this hedge are classical statues and garden benches.
 At the center of the garden is a formal pool with fountain jets, edged by pebble inlaid pavers.
 Between the central pool and the tall beech hedge, are a ring of boxwood-edged flowerbeds containing lavender and sage species, accented by four European hornbeams.
 This garden's composition emphasizes balance and organized geometry.

 The OAC'56 Park in the Garden

 The OAC '56 Park in The Garden is a large lawn shaded by 20 specimen trees framed with a path, benches, and verge plantings.
 These trees were chosen for their form and leaf colour/texture.
-Their stately appearance helps provide The Park with an atmosphere suited to relaxing picnics and leisurely strolls.
+Their stately appearance helps provide The Park with an atmosphere suited to leisure.
 The Park in the Garden contains the Japanese, English, and Italian gardens listed above, interesting vistas, and paths connecting the areas.
 The garden's design is based on the late 19th-century idea of large, open public space as defined by the designer Frederick Law Olmsted.